Discrete Morse theory for open complexes: Structure theorem

 We have $K=X\setminus T$ and assume we are given a discrete gradient $V_K$ on $K$.
 Extend this to a discrete gradient $V_X$ on all of $X$ by making all the cells in $T$ critical, as in Section \ref{sec:borelmoore}.
 Choose an injective discrete Morse function $f$ on $X$ compatible with $V_X$.
 This choice can be arbitrary, but we fix it once and for all.

 Consider the barycentric subdivision $\sd(X)$.
-In \cite{Zhukova2017}, A. Zhukova describes a procedure to induce a discrete gradient on $\sd(X)$ from a given gradient on $X$ in such a way that there is a one-to-one correspondence between the critical cells of the two gradients.
+In \cite{Zhukova2017}, A.~Zhukova describes a procedure to induce a discrete gradient on $\sd(X)$ from a given gradient on $X$ in such a way that there is a one-to-one correspondence between the critical cells of the two gradients.
 In fact, each critical cell in the subdivision will lie in the interior of a critical cell (of the same dimension) of the original gradient.
 The procedure is done on the individual simplices of $\sd(X)$ so that no closed paths are created in the interior of a simplex of $X$, and since the original vector field had no closed paths, neither does the new one.
+We include a description of Zhukova's algorithm in Appendix \ref{apdx}.
 An alternate approach to building such an object is described in \cite[Prop.
 6.24]{Knudson2015}.

 We will make a slight modification to the procedure in \cite{Zhukova2017} to keep better track of the critical simplices in $K$.
 Suppose $\sigma$ is a critical $k$-cell in $V_K$ and suppose the height of $\sigma$ is $i$.
 We can choose any of the $k$-cells in $\sd(\sigma)$ to be critical, but in \cite[Sec.
 3.2]{Zhukova2017} the author chooses a particular one based on a fixed ordering of the vertices of $\sigma$.
 If $i$ happens to equal $k$, then the entire simplex $\sd(\sigma)$ lies in $S_K$, so we can make an arbitrary choice of critical $k$-cell.
-The vertex ordering can be changed arbitrarily, though, so for $i<k$ we take an ordering in which the $k$-cell we choose to be critical in $\sd(\sigma)$ has an $i$-dimensional face lying in $S_K$ which is paired by the procedure with an $(i+1)$-dimensional simplex in $\sd(\sigma)$.
-If there is more than one such $i$-simplex $\tau$, we choose the one for which $f(\sigma)-f(\tau)$ is the smallest (these numbers are positive; see \cite[Lemma 3.2]{JostZhang23}).
+The vertex ordering can be changed arbitrarily, though, so for $i<k$ we take an ordering in which the $k$-cell we choose to be critical in $\sd(\sigma)$ has an $i$-dimensional face $\tau$ lying in $S_K$ which is paired by the procedure with an $(i+1)$-dimensional simplex in $\sd(\sigma)$.
+Any such simplex $\tau$ may be written as $\tau=b\ast\tau'$, where $b$ is the barycenter of $\sigma$ and $\tau'$ is a cell in the barycentric subdivision of a face $\sigma'<\sigma$ of height $i-1$.
+If there is more than one such $\tau$ we choose the one for which $f(\sigma)-f(\sigma')$ is the smallest (these numbers are positive; see \cite[Lemma 3.2]{JostZhang23}).
 This corresponds to the ``shallowest" path away from $\sigma$.

 Now consider a regular pair $\alpha^{(k)}<\beta^{(k+1)}$.
 Write $\alpha=v_0v_1\cdots v_k$ and $\beta=v_0v_1\cdots v_kv_{k+1}$.
 If $\beta$ has no codimension-$1$ face that is the tail of a matched pair in $K$ (aside from $\alpha$, of course), perform the construction of \cite[Sec.
 3.1]{Zhukova2017} to subdivide $\beta$ and pair the simplices in $\sd(\beta)$ together.
 The result is acyclic.